Vijeta-Web/E-commerce-Sale-Dashboard/README.md

 ---

 ## 🎯 Problem Statement
-The objective was to create a Sales Dashboard that provides:
+The objective was to create a Sales dashboard that provides:

-- YTD Sales, YTD Profit, YTD Quantity Sold, and YTD Profit Margin
+- YTD Sales, YTD Profit, YTD Quantity, and YTD Profit Margin
 - Year-over-Year (YoY) growth comparison for each KPI
 - Monthly sales trend using sparklines
 - Sales performance by Category and Customer Segment